purpledalek/SimplePiStats/readme.md

 To access the webUI of a service that's running on a remote machine, please use [Nginx Proxy Manager](https://nginxproxymanager.com/setup/)'s Stream feature.
 Simply install and open the Nginx proxy manager, add a stream with the port you want to forward *from* in the `Incoming Port` field, and the local ip and port of the machine you wish to connect to in the `Forward Host` and `Forward Port` boxes respectively.
 Also, go to the `docker-compose.yml` file and add the ports to that file as explained [here](https://github.com/NginxProxyManager/nginx-proxy-manager/issues/1506#issuecomment-948360527) (this step is very important as it won't forward without this), then restart the container!

 ## Link to webUI of docker containers
-To have a docker container name act as a hyperlink for the container's webUI, simply go to `docker_ports.json` and add the number for the port in the quotes, next to the name of the container you want to link to.
+To have a docker container name act as a hyperlink for the container's webUI, simply edit `docker_ports.json` or click on `Show config` then `Edit docker ports`, and add the number for the port in the quotes, next to the name of the container you want to link to.
+If this is a remote device, you'll have to make sure you have an Nginx stream set up, as explained above

 ## Adding logos to systemd services and docker containers
 Simply add the image file to the `service_icons` directory.